 The wild goat is extremely agile and when necessary can leap huge distances across gullies and ravines.

-The Samaria gorge as well as the neighbouring gorges of Klados, Eligas and Tripiti are the last parts of the island where the kri-kris can be found.
+The Samaria gorge as well as the neighbouring gorges of Klados, Elygias and Tripiti are the last parts of the island where the kri-kris can be found.
 They are of course a protected species and penalties for hunting them are very high.
 These protection measures seem to be having some effect and the population is increasing slowly.